-When you enroll your child in Rowland Hall, your family joins a caring community that values your participation—at the classroom level, in our parent-school organization, in parent and guardian education opportunities, supporting the arts and sports, and in helping to make the “extras” in “extraordinary” possible for every student.
-Parents are the vital ingredient in this supportive environment in which our students, athletes, and artists thrive.
+When you enroll your student at Rowland Hall, your family joins a caring community that values your participation—at the classroom level, in our parent-school organization, in parent/caregiver education opportunities, supporting the arts and sports, and in helping to make the “extras” in “extraordinary” possible for every student.
+Parents/caregivers are the vital ingredient in this supportive environment in which our students, athletes, and artists thrive.
 Getting involved at school is also a way for you to get to know other families who value the many benefits of independent education.

 - Home & School

 - Home & School Room Representatives

 - Parent/Caregiver Education